marius-schairer/MDEF_Documentation/docs/term1/Design/DesignStudio01.md

 ###Main Roles of Prototyping

 Reflecting on my past experiences, I've come to recognize the significance of the different roles that prototypes can play in the creative process.
-I used most of the prototyping roles already in my previous work but some of them only conceptual and with a small amount of people.
+I used most of the prototyping roles already in my previous work but not that conciously and some of them only conceptual and with a small amount of people.

 Role 1:The prototype as an experimental component selftest